WomenWhoCode/WWCodeMobile/coding-projects/ios/README.md

    - Dependency updates
    - Wireframes for new features

-  If you have other contribution ideas, please create a GitHub issue and discuss with a maintainer.
+  If you have other contribution ideas, please create a GitHub issue and discuss them with a maintainer.
 If you would like to work on an existing GitHub issue but it is too large or you need assistance, comment on the issue or reach out on Slack for assistance.

 5. **Project Structure**:
 This project follows the MVVM design pattern.